robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-3sat.md

 ---

 ## Q4: How do you reduce 3-SAT to Subset Sum?

+**Answer:** Use base representation to encode constraints.

+**Key Insight:**
+- Use numbers with digits encoding variable assignments and clause satisfaction
+- Variable digits ensure exactly one assignment per variable
+- Clause digits ensure at least one literal per clause is satisfied

+**Hint:** Think of numbers in a large base (e.g., base 10 or larger).
+Each digit position represents a constraint.
+Variable digits enforce mutual exclusivity, clause digits enforce satisfaction.

 ### 1. NP-Completeness Proof of Subset Sum: Solution Validation